MustardOS/mustardos.github.io/themes/fonts.md

 has_toc: false
 ---

-# Installing the font conversion script
+# Converting fonts into a Binary file
 For themes on muOS, you can implement custom fonts!
-To do this, you must first install the script that will convert your `.ttf`, `.otf`, or `.woff` type font into a specific `.bin` file that muOS will accept.
+To do this, you can either use this [website](https://lvgl.io/tools/fontconverter), or you can do so offline using terminal commands.
+For the later, you must first install the script that will convert your
+`.ttf`, `.otf`, or `.woff` type font into a specific `.bin` file that muOS will accept.

 - You will first need node.js installed.
 Install a pre-built packaged version of this [here](https://nodejs.org/en/download/prebuilt-installer).